-2.4.3 Task 3 - Beaching & Inspecting Turtle Nests
+2.4.3 Task 3 - Docking

-The Beaching & Inspecting Turtle Nests task demonstrates the ability for the ASV to correctly sense, locate and maneuver into an assigned docking bay (nest).
-Teams are assigned a color before their time slot begins.
-The ASV must locate the bay matching this color and attempt to enter the bay.
+The Docking task demonstrates the ability for the ASV to correctly sense, locate and maneuver into an assigned docking bay.
+Teams are assigned a color/shape before their time slot begins.
+The ASV must locate the bay matching this color/shape and attempt to enter the bay.
 The ASV may make contact with the dock and will not be penalized.
-The ASV must then report the number of "eggs" (number of circles) in the nest.